Alfred Toogood: 1907 London Professional Foursomes Tournament

 Toogood and Rowland Jones reached the final of the 1907 London Professional Foursomes Tournament.
 They were to play Ralph Smith and Albert Tingey, Sr. and the match was arranged for 27 February.
 However, Jones had arranged to play in Grand Duke Michael's Tournament in Cannes on 26 and 27 February and so could not play on the pre-arranged date.
 It was suggested that the final be postponed but it was argued that Jones should not have entered unless he was available and so Smith and Tingey claimed the final.

 In late August a 108-hole match was arranged on the Isle of Wight between the finalists.
 36 holes were played on three successive days on three different courses, at St Helens, the Needles and Sandown.
 Jones and Toogood, both of whom were from the Isle of Wight, won comfortably 12 and 10.

 Family

 Toogood's son, Alf, was also a golf professional, winning the South Australian Professional Championship twice and the Tasmanian Open twice.
 His grandson, Peter Toogood, was a leading amateur golfer in the late 1940s and 1950s who won the Tasmanian Open eight times, including six consecutive: 1949, 1951, 1954–59.
-Peter Toogood was also the leading amateur four times in the Australian Open, and in 1954 was leading amateur in The Open Championship.
+Peter Toogood was also the leading amateur four times in the Australian Open, and in 1954 was the leading amateur in The Open Championship.